fersantxez/xmame-olpc/README.md

 If you haven't used MAME before, here are some of the basic keys:

-5 -- "insert coin"
+- 5 -- "insert coin"
-1 -- "1 player"
+- 1 -- "1 player"
-2 -- "2 players"
+- 2 -- "2 players"
-TAB -- "Advanced Menu"
+- TAB -- "Advanced Menu"

-The XO 1.75's keypad and buttons have been preconfigured to control Player 1.
+The XO 1.75's keypad and buttons can be used to control Player 1.

 ## Screenshots